Raleigh Orthopaedic Clinic

 Graduate - Georgia Tech

 Medical - Boston University School of Medicine

-Internship - Boston University Medical Center
+Internship - Boston University School of Medicine

-Residency - Boston Univeristy Medical Center
+Residency - Boston Univeristy School of Medicine

-Beth Israel Medical Center, New York (Shoulder & Elbow Surgery)
+Fellowships - University of Pennsylvania (Sports Medicine) & Beth Israel Medical Center, New York (Shoulder & Elbow Surgery)

 Dr. Matthew Boes is a board-certified, fellowship-trained orthopaedic surgeon with specialty certification in sports medicine from the American Board of Orthopeadic Surgery.
 A member of Raleigh Orthopaedic Clinic, the Triangle's premiere orthopaedic practice, his areas of expertise include sports medicine; arthroscopy; and reconstructive surgery of the shoulder, elbow and knee.

 At NC State, Dr. Boes serves as team physician for the football and baseball teams, providing sideline coverage and weekly clinic hours for these sports.
 His treatment philosophy is centered on always doing what is in the best interests of the individual student-athlete.
 Division I college athletes are, by their very nature, extremely competitive and hard-working and want to be "back in the game" as soon as possible.
 Every effort is made to quickly return patients to full competitive function, but there may be times when a quick return is not beneficial to the long-term health and well-being of the athlete.
 Dr. Boes believes it is always important to consider not only the health and performance of the athlete during a particular season, but also to ensure that the athlete remains healthy and fully functional well into adulthood and long after their playing days are over.